 This stall named Kyozuan sells rich soft-serve ice cream which will not drop even if you turned it upside down.
-The particular ingredient of the ice cream includes Arashiyama soybeans, which is domestically cultivated with no pesticide, safe even for consumption by babies.
+The ingredients of the ice cream include Arashiyama soybeans which is cultivated locally with no pesticide and safe even for consumption by babies.

 Along the venue, you will see several 1-man rickshaws waiting for customers.
-It’s a good mode of transportation especially if you have limited time yet want to get around as much as possible without getting lost.
+It’s ideal especially if you have limited time but want to get around as much as possible without getting lost.

 Our train to the next attraction at the iconic golden temple Kinkaku-ji, about 45min away with bus transfer at the Emmachi Station.
 Everything working like clock-work here.

 Kinkakuji – Golden Pavilion